MicrosoftDocs/Devices-docs/surface/support-solutions-surface.md

 ## Warranty and service

-### Self-Serve your Surface Service Orders on the Microsoft 365 Surface Support Portal
+### Self-Serve your Surface Service Orders on the Surface Support Portal

 The Microsoft 365 Surface Support Portal provides a centralized solution for commercial and education customers to look up current warranty and protection plans, create service requests, and track the status of device repairs.
 The portal may be accessed [here] (https://admin.microsoft.com/adminportal#/homepage) and is subject to an initial access authorization.